-Oracle VM VirtualBox comes with an own greeter module, named vbox-greeter.
-The module can be used with LightDM 1.0.1 or later.
-LightDM is the default display manager since Ubuntu 10.11 and therefore also can be used for automated guest logins.
+Oracle VM VirtualBox comes with a greeter module, named vbox-greeter, that can be used with LightDM.
+LightDM is the default display manager for Ubuntu Linux and therefore can also be used for automated guest logins.

-vbox-greeter does not need the pam\vbox module described above in order to function.
+vbox-greeter does not need the pam_vbox module described in chapter 9.1.2, Automated Linux and UNIX Guest Logins, page 243in order to function.
 It comes with its own authentication mechanism provided by LightDM.
-However, to provide maximum of flexibility both modules can be used together on the same guest.
+However, to provide maximum flexibility both modules can be used together on the same guest.

-As with the pam\vbox module, vbox-greeter is shipped as part of the Guest Additions but it is not installed or activated on the guest OS by default.
-To install vbox-greeter automatically upon Guest Additions installation, use the --with-autologon switch when starting the VBoxLinux-Additions.run file:
+As with the pam_vbox module, vbox-greeter is shipped as part of the Guest Additions but it is not installed or activated on the guest OS by default.
+To install vbox-greeter automatically upon Guest Additions installation, use the --with-autologon option when starting the VBoxLinuxAdditions.run file: